Short story

 “Tyler!”

-“Someone here says he’s your dad.”
+“Someone here says he’s your dad.
+I tried to stop him.”
 He glanced sideways as if to double-check the veracity of the man’s story.
 “Wants to talk to you.”

 “Huh?
-Speak English, bro.
+Speak English, Bud.
 What are you talking about?”

 His slow blink and lips pressed together seemed to wait for me to catch up.
-When I did, life rewound all the way back to cigarette burns and welts from a belt buckle.
-An acrid tang rose in my mouth, the taste of nights I’d forgotten.
-I tore at the tie and crumpled it.
+When I did, an acrid tang rose in my mouth—the taste of nights from an Illinois river town.

 “Seems calm and collected.”

 Trickles of sweat worked their way into the cracked terrain of old scars dotting my back.
-I reached to scratch one, angered that it still itched after all these years.
+I reached behind me to scratch one, angered that it still itched after all these years.
 Agreeing to see him meant opening a door for him to worm his way back into my life.
-My stomach tighteded further when the wedding coordinator announced from the hallway only five minutes until marching time.

 “Not on your life!”

-He stepped inside.
+He stepped into the room.
 “Buddy … I can only imagine what you’re feeling.
 But might you reconsider?”

 ###